vilda/le/README.md

 Note the `monitor` command requires both `user-key` and `agent-key` defined.

-### Modifying the configuration directory
+### User-specified configuration directory

-The configuration directory is set per default to `~/.le/conf.d/` for ordinary users and to `/etc/le/conf.d` for root.
-To change the configuration directory, specify the `include_directory` in the main section as follows:
+Additionaly to the default configuration directory, the agent allows to specify a secondary configuration directory.
+Just specify the `include` parameter in the main section as follows:

 	[Main]
 	user-key = e720a1e8-a7d5-4f8b-8879-854e51c9290d
-	include_directory = /opt/configurations/logentries/
+	include = /opt/configurations/logentries/conf.d

-which will load the configuration files matching `*.cfg` from `/opt/configurations/logentries/`
+Again, the agent recognizes all files with `.conf` extension.

 Follow log files through server-side configuration